Capture of USS Chesapeake: Aftermath

 After the victory, a prize crew was put aboard Chesapeake.
-The commander of the prize, Lieutenant Falkiner, had a good deal of trouble from the restive Americans, who outnumbered his own men.
+Lieutenant Falkiner, the commander of the prize, had difficulty with the restive Americans, who outnumbered his own men.
 He had some of the leaders of the unrest transferred to Shannon in the leg-irons that had, ironically, been shipped aboard Chesapeake to deal with expected British prisoners.
-The rest of the American crew were rendered docile by the expedient of a carpenter cutting scuttles (holes) in the maindeck through which two 18-pounder cannon, loaded with grapeshot, were pointed at them.
+The rest of the American crew were rendered docile by the expedient of cutting scuttles in the maindeck through which two 18-pounder cannon, loaded with grapeshot, were pointed at them.

-Nova Scotian Provo Wallis commanded Shannon back to Halifax.
+Provo Wallis commanded Shannon back to Halifax.
 Depicted as a commander in 1813, he later became Admiral of the Fleet.

 Lieutenant Provo Wallis commanded Shannon as she escorted her prize into Halifax, arriving there on 6 June.
 On the entry of the two frigates into the harbour, the naval ships already at anchor manned their yards, bands played martial music and each ship Shannon passed greeted her with cheers.
-The 320 American survivors of the battle were interned on Melville Island in Halifax harbour.
+The 320 American survivors were interned on Melville Island in Halifax harbour.
 Their ship, repaired and taken into British service as HMS Chesapeake, was later used to ferry prisoners from Melville Island to England's Dartmoor Prison.
 Many officers were paroled to Halifax, but some began a riot at a performance of a patriotic song about Chesapeakes defeat.
-Parole restrictions were tightened: beginning in 1814, paroled officers were required to attend a monthly muster on Melville Island, and those who violated their parole were confined to the prison.
+Parole restrictions were tightened from 1814, and officers who violated parole were confined to prison.